ahn/koodain/README.md

 2. Run `bower install` to install front-end dependencies.

+3. Create a settings file for local development by copying `server/config/environment/local.js` as a new file `server/config/environment/YOURNAME.js`.
+Modify it as needed.

-3. Run `grunt serve` to start the development server.
+4. Run `NODE_ENV=YOURNAME grunt serve` to start the development server.
 It should automatically open the client in your browser when ready.

-4. Configure settings in files `server/config/environment/development.js`
-and `server/config/environment/production.js` if needed

 ## Build & development

-Run `grunt build` for building and `grunt serve` for preview.
+Run `grunt build` for building and `NODE_ENV=YOURNAME grunt serve` for preview.

 ## Testing